The Bootcamp is Back

 ‘I loved it… I have enjoyed the free writing more and discovered a love of dialogue and characters who are close the edge, either mentally or on the fringes of society’

 SATISFACTION GUARANTEE: If you aren’t completely satisfied, just let me know by the end of the bootcamp and I’ll refund your money.
-You will need to send me your completed tasks, both writing and preparation/other to prove that you’ve done the work and put everything into action before you decided it really doesn’t work for you.
+You will need to send me your completed tasks, both writing and preparation/other to show that you’ve done the work and put everything into action before you decided it really doesn’t work for you.
 The whole point of the bootcamp is to get you writing, and it requires you to be prepared to do the work in order to get results.
-But if you’ve done everything and it’s still not for you, then I’d hate for you to be dissatisfied and will refund you immediately.
+But if you’ve done everything and it’s still not working for you, then I’d hate for you to be dissatisfied and will refund you immediately.